HarshRohila/rx-state-utils/libs/js/public/README.md

 # Rx State Utils

 - Simple utilities to use state management based on RxJS.
-- This is meant to be used in apps using class-based components, like [Stencil.js](https://stenciljs.com/)
+- This is meant to be used in apps using class-based components, like [Stencil.js](https://stenciljs.com/).
+If you are using React, you should use [@rx-state-utils/react](https://www.npmjs.com/package/@rx-state-utils/react)
 - It allows writing more declarative code, separating side-effects from pure functions.
 - This allows framework independent state management, by separating State and App Logic from view-layer, so it can be easy to migrate Frontend frameworks/libraries.
+- This is used in my [youtube-frontend project - PipedRx](https://github.com/HarshRohila/youtube-frontend)

 ## Basic Idea of State Management with RxJS